rewe-digital/katana/README.md

   // Use "eagerSingleton" for singleton instances which are instantiated as soon as the component
   // is created and not lazily the first time it's requested eagerSingleton { SomeEagerDependency() }

+  // Declares a set-based multi-binding where every declaration inside set { } contribute to the set.
+  // Set declarations may be segmented across multiple modules and components. set<String> {
+    factory { "Hello" }
+    singleton { "World" }
+  }
 }
 ```